New transfer students for the BSI

 If you are currently enrolled at an institution, you may submit a current (in-progress) transcript now and a final official transcript if offered admission.

-If needed, you may email your transcript to email@example.com or mail it to:
+You may email your transcript to email@example.com.

 We’ll want to see your ACT or SAT if you took them as a high school student and your GED if you have one.
 Foreign students should submit MELAB, TOEFL or IELTS exam scores.
 For more information, see the U-M Undergraduate Admissions website.